davidrhoden/davidrhoden-basic-netlify/timeline/slades-hog-jun-14-2007.md

 ---
 title: Slade's Hog.
 date: 2007-06-14T19:53:00.000Z
+description: Slade Nash is the drummer in All-Night Movers.
+He is like a drum machine that can mix drinks.
+Also an incredible mensch.
+Drummer jokes don't apply to him.
 summary: Slade Nash is the drummer in All-Night Movers.
 He is like a drum machine that can mix drinks.
 Also an incredible mensch.
 Drummer jokes don't apply to him.
 excerpt: Slade Nash is the drummer in All-Night Movers.
 He is like a drum machine that can mix drinks.
 Also an incredible mensch.
 Drummer jokes don't apply to him.
 category: timeline